 Sharon looks forward each year to judging at the CopperDog 150, spending time with good friends, and working for a great, fun race organization.

-She has been involved in the UP sled dog races as a vet since 1995...she really likes the green parka!
+She has been involved in the UP sled dog races as a vet since 1995 and is excited to be involved in the CopperDog 150 race again this year...she really likes the green parka!

 Her interests beyond vet work include her biking, beading, horses, bird hunting with her spectacular dogs and wilderness trips to canoe and camp with her husband, Burt and appropriate critters when allowed.